matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

 - Subscribers : Objects that subscribe to listen to these updates
 - The callback : The code that gets executed when an update is published

-Publishers announce different types of updates - each of which is referred to as **An event** Button clicked, hover The term callback refers to the fact that this code belongs to the subscriber object.
+Publishers announce different types of updates - each of which is referred to as **An event** Button clicked, hover.
+The term callback refers to the fact that this code belongs to the subscriber object.
 But is called by the publisher object when the event occurs.